MystenLabs/sui/doc/in-progress/object_versions.md

 From a versioning perspective, values held in dynamic fields behave like wrapped objects:

-- They are only accessible via their field owner, not as direct transaction inputs.
+- They are only accessible via the field's parent object, not as direct transaction inputs.
-- Based on the previous point, you do not need to supply their versions with the transaction inputs.
+- Based on the previous point, you do not need to supply their IDs or versions with the transaction inputs.
-- Lamport timestamp-based versioning makes sure that when a transaction removes a field and its value becomes accessible by its ID, its version has been incremented.
+- Lamport timestamp-based versioning makes sure that when a field contains an object and a transaction removes that field, its value becomes accessible by its ID and the value's version has been incremented to a previously unused version.

-One distinction to wrapped objects is that if a transaction modifies a dynamic object field, its version is incremented in that transaction, where a wrapped object's version would not.
+One distinction to wrapped objects is that if a transaction modifies a dynamic object field, its version is incremented in that transaction, where a wrapped object's version would not be.

+Adding a new dynamic field to a parent object also creates a `Field` object, responsible for associating the field name and value with that parent.
+Unlike other newly created objects, the ID for the resulting instance of `Field` is _not_ created using `sui::object::new`.
+Instead, it is computed as a hash of the parent object ID and the type and value of the field name, so that it can be used to look-up the `Field` via its parent and name.

+When a field is removed its associated `Field` is deleted, and if a new field with the same name is added, a new instance will be created, **with the same ID**.
+Versioning using Lamport timestamps, coupled with the fact that dynamic fields can only be accessed through their parent object ensures that (ID, version) pairs are not reused in the process:

+- The transaction that deletes the original field will increment the parent's version to be greater than the deleted field's version.
+- The transaction that creates the new version of the same field will create it with a version that is greater than the parent's version.

+So the version of the new `Field` instance will be greater than the version of the deleted `Field`.

 ## Packages